sushantoroy-stat/STAT5101_Advanced_Multivariate_Technique/README.md

 - **Alcohol & Color Intensity**
 - **Acidity & Mineral Content**

-# 📊 Project Interpretation – K-Means Clustering on the Iris Dataset
+# 📊 Lecture 5: Project Interpretation – K-Means Clustering on the Iris Dataset
 ## L5 Clustering with Iris Data

 This project applies **K-Means clustering** to the Iris dataset, explores the optimal number of clusters using the **Elbow Method**, and evaluates the results against the known species labels. **Hierarchical clustering** is also performed for comparison.